wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-elastic-scale-introduction.md

 Vertical scaling refers to increasing or decreasing the performance level of an individual database—this is also known as “scaling up.”

 Most cloud-scale database applications will use a combination of these two strategies.
-For example, a Software as a Service application may use horizontal scaling to provision new end-customers and vertical scaling to allow each end-customer’s database to grow or shrink resources as needed by the workload.
+For example, a Software as a Service application may use horizontal scaling to provision new end-customers and vertical scaling to allow each end-customer's database to grow or shrink resources as needed by the workload.

 * Horizontal scaling is managed using the [Elastic Database client library](/documentation/articles/sql-database-elastic-database-client-library).